 Cedarwood oil Himalayan is very near to the Atlas Cedarwood oil.
 One biochemical compound called α-cedrene is however only present in the Himalayan Cedar oil.
 The tree grows mainly in North India (Himachal Pradesh), Pakistan, and Afghanistan at elevations up to 2 500 m.
-Similarly, as the Atlas Cedar, the oil stems from steam-distillation of the wood saw-dust, mainly – as I had noticed – from hundreds of thousands of tree stumps, the remains and sad witnesses of a brutal over-exploitation of the Cedar during centuries.
+Similarly, as the Atlas Cedar, the oil stems from steam-distillation of the wood saw-dust – and in case of the Himalaya Cedar mainly – as I had noticed from hundreds of thousands of tree stumps, the remains and sad witnesses of a brutal over-exploitation of the Cedar during centuries.

 Yes, Cedar Trees may justly be regarded as storehouses of energy.
 They pick up enormous amounts of light radiation from the sun, moon, and stars through their long life cycles.
 And even more so from their “pranic” environment – far from the cities on higher altitudes – and transform all this into life energy through photosynthesis.

 And then: All living beings benefit from this alchemy of transformation.
 Bio-spiritually expressed: Plants fulfill the task of converting light into life, human beings are given the task of transforming life into conscious awareness.
 This realization shows that there is no separation between the inner and outer.
 Everything is connected: The outer sun functions as a source of the “inner sun”, the light of life is omnipresent.
 And plants have their most amazing role in this – wherever “life” may appear in the universe.